samr1139/cics-191fy1-portfolio-project/part2/flask/README.md

 ### Make your website!
  1. Put index.html in the folder called "templates".
 This folder will hold all of the code for your website's frontend.
- 3. Put style.css the folder called "static".
+ 3. Put style.css in the folder called "static".
 This folder will hold any files you want your website to include that aren't interactive or dynamic.
 You could also put images, music, JavaScript scripts, and anything else like that here.
- 3. Update the line in index.html where the stylesheet is loaded (the <link>) so that it loads "/static/style.css" instead of just "style.css"
+ 3. Update the line in index.html where the stylesheet is loaded (the \<link\>) so that it loads "/static/style.css" instead of just "style.css"
  4. Create a file called application.py and put the following code in: